Mitigating Traffic Remapping Attacks in Autonomous Multi-hop Wireless Networks: Related Work

+The remainder of the paper is organized as follows.
+In Section~\ref{sec:soa} we outline related work on QoS abuse in wireless networks and highlight the unsolved problems which justify our research, including the need for a macroscopic MAWiN network model.
+In Section~\ref{sec:topology} we formulate a topology and traffic flow model, next used in Section~\ref{sec:attacks} to formalize the notion of TRA.
+In Section~\ref{sec:performance} we develop a MAWiN performance model and propose an end-to-end QoS metric; the latter is shown in Section~\ref{sec:motivation} to yield quantitative insight into the motivation and impact of TRAs.
+In Sections~\ref{sec:one-shot-game} and \ref{sec:multistage-game}, respectively, we describe the one-shot TRA game arising among ill-behaved nodes, and propose a model of multistage play to discourage TRAs. ``Good'' multistage strategies are analyzed in Section~\ref{sec:multistage-strategy} and validated by simulations in Section~\ref{sec:simulations}.
+Section~\ref{sec:conclusions} concludes the paper.

-\section{Related work}
+\section{Related Work}

-Selfish attacks in multi-hop ad hoc networks have mostly been studied at the network layer.
+Selfish attacks in MAWiNs have mostly been studied at the Internet layer.
 The main attack under consideration has been packet dropping, also referred to as \emph{forwarding}/\emph{relaying misbehavior}.
 This attack can be considered as launched either on all packets (full dropping) or only on selected packets (partial dropping).
-In the latter case the dropping can be either probabilistic or deterministic (e.g., it may specifically target some packet types such as routing control packets).
+In the latter case the dropping can be either probabilistic or deterministic (e.g., may specifically target some packet types such as routing control packets, or some source-to-destination routes).

-The packet dropping attack has been widely analyzed and various countermeasures have been proposed.
-Due to node autonomy and lack of any administrative control only ``soft'' solutions are possible.
-Some proposals involve micropayment (credit) schemes, where a virtual currency is earned for performing relaying services and next used to buy similar services \cite{Samian2015}.
-Others have focused on the problem of explicitly identifying attackers.
-This can be done passively, e.g., through a watchdog mechanism where nodes promiscuously listen to the channel and observe offending behavior \cite{Ren2016}, or actively, e.g., by using additional end-to-end acknowledgment packets to determine which paths do not contain packet dropping attackers \cite{Liu2007}.
-Attacker identification can be enhanced through complex audit- and reputation-based schemes where a node calculates reputation scores of neighbor nodes derived from first-hand (watchdog-based) experience, and possibly also reputation scores of more distant nodes from recommendations disseminated by their neighbors.
-Nodes with a low reputation score are identified as attackers \cite{Zhang2016}.
+The packet dropping attack has been widely analyzed.
+Due to node autonomy and lack of any administrative control only ``soft'' countermeasures are possible.
+Some proposals involve micropayment (credit) schemes, where a virtual currency is earned for relaying and next used to buy similar services \cite{Samian2015}.
+Others have focused on explicit identification of attackers.
+This can be done passively, e.g., through a watchdog mechanism where nodes promiscuously listen to the channel and observe offending behavior \cite{Ren2016}, or actively, e.g., using additional end-to-end acknowledgments to determine which routes contain packet dropping attackers \cite{Liu2007}.
+Attacker identification can be enhanced through complex audit- and reputation-based schemes where a node derives a reputation score of any other node from first-hand (watchdog-based) experience, and possibly from reputation scores calculated by third-party nodes; low-reputation nodes are identified as attackers \cite{Zhang2016}.